KagenoMoheji/ActiveTabGanttLogger/README.md

 ![Graph Examples](promo/graphs.PNG)

 ## <span id="4">Issues.</span> [▲](#0)
-- Optimize code like `Plotter.py` by commonizing to functions.
+- Can not build a executable file for Mac with `/config/font/ipaexg.ttf` by using `pyinstaller` or `auto-py-to-exe`.
 - Like No.2 in [Graph Examples](#graphs), a part of ganttchart disappear from graph when setting `set_interval` more than 2.
 I'm investigating the causes...
 - In `Observer.py`, sometimes thread error like below occurs on Windows.
 I'm investigating the causes...